thmsbfft/thmsbfft.info/README.md

 - This project uses `bankai` in production, concurrently with `socket.io` (for websockets). `server.js` sets up `bankai/http` to get optimized bundles and no logs.

-- `create-gallery` walks `/gallery` and generates a `manifest.json` with some metadata on the images, the notes associated in the `.txt` (thanks smarkt!) and a b64, useful to display a placeholder while the image is lazy-loading.
+- `create-gallery.js` walks `/gallery` and generates a `manifest.json` with some metadata on the images, the notes associated in the `.txt` (thanks smarkt!) and a b64, useful to display a placeholder while the image is lazy-loading.